-Our mission is to provide high quality early education programs for children.
+Our overall mission is to provide high-quality early education programs for children.

 We offer year-round programs for children ages six weeks to five years.
 The program provides developmentally and culturally appropriate early learning experiences for children in safe, relationship-based classrooms.
 We model best teaching and learning practices based on research and contemporary theories of child development.
 An integral component of our developmental curriculum is learning through inquiry.

 Research has shown that programs that participate in the voluntary accreditation process are typically of higher quality because the accreditation standards exceed the mandatory regulations required by the State of Wisconsin.

 The CDL is currently accredited by the City of Madison Office of Community Services.